areyde/areyde.github.io/_pages/books.md

 Instead, I started reading non-fiction, and since [my visit to South Africa in 2016](https://areyde.com/brics/), increasingly started reading non-fiction about philosophy, history, and other fields of humanities.
 This, of course, became even more pronounced when I entered my degrees in Philosophy and Religious Studies.

+In Saint-Petersburg, I had a small but pretty personal library of my favourite such books.
+Unfortunately, I had to leave it behind when the war started.
+Since then, I maintain my library in an electronic format, to bring it with me wherever life takes me.
 On this page, I simply want to keep an account on all the various books on humanities I have read, in hopes they may prove useful to somebody.
 I write all the titles in original, but I myself read them in English or Russian translations if needed.
 I specify the <i>original</i> year of publication, even if the links point to modern re-prints.